MetaMask/SIPs/SIPS/sip-26.md

 sip: 26
 title: Account Router Snaps
 status: Draft
-author: Daniel Rocha (@danroc)
+author: Daniel Rocha (@danroc), Frederik Bolding (@FrederikBolding), Alex Donesky (@adonesky1)
 created: 2024-08-28
 ---

 ## Abstract

-This SIP proposes a new API to be implemented by a new Account Router, allowing the forwarding of signing requests to the appropriate account Snap (i.e., Snaps that implement the [Keyring API][keyring-api]).
+This SIP presents an architecture to enable Snaps to expose blockchain-specific methods to dapps, extending MetaMask's functionality to support a multichain ecosystem.

 ## Motivation

-The Keyring API is being modified to support non-EVM chains.
-However, a challenge arises in identifying the correct account Snap that should receive the signing request, as this information is often only obtainable from the request itself, which varies based on the method and chain.
+Currently, MetaMask is limited to EVM-compatible networks.
+This proposal aims to empower developers, both first- and third-party, to use Snaps to add native support for non-EVM-compatible chains within MetaMask.

 ## Specification